-4.21 Loan Agreement, dated August 17, 2001, between Isis Pharmaceuticals, Inc. and Eli Lilly and Company.
-(12) 5.1 Opinion of Grantland E. Bryce.
-23.1 Consent of Ernst & Young LLP Independent Auditors.
+4.21 Loan Agreement, dated August 17, 2001, between the Registrant and Eli Lilly and Company.(12) 5.1 Opinion of Grantland E. Bryce.
+23.1 Consent of Ernst & Young LLP, independent auditors.
 23.2 Consent of Grantland E. Bryce.
 Reference is made to Exhibit 5.1.
 24.1 Power of Attorney.
-Reference is made to page II-7.
-(1) Filed as an exhibit to the Registrant's Registration Statement on Form S-1 (No. 33-39640) or amendments thereto and incorporated herein by reference.
+Previously filed.
+(1) Filed as an exhibit to the Registrant's Registration Statement on Form S-1 (No. 333-39640) or amendments thereto and incorporated herein by reference.
 (2) Filed as an exhibit to the Registrant's Registration Statement on Form S-3 (No. 333-71911) or amendments thereto and incorporated herein by reference.
 (3) Filed as an exhibit to the Registrant's Annual Report on Form 10-K for the year ended December 31, 1997, and incorporated herein by reference.
 (4) Filed as an exhibit to the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 1998 and incorporated herein by reference.
 (5) Filed as an exhibit to the Registrant's report on Form 8-K dated April 20, 1999 and incorporated herein by reference.
 (6) Filed as an exhibit to the Registrant's report on Form 8-K dated January 28, 2000, as amended on October 5, 2001, and incorporated herein by reference.
-(7) Filed as an exhibit to the Registrant's report on Form 10-Q for the quarter ended June 30, 2001 and incorporated herein by reference.
+(7) Filed as an exhibit to the Registrant's report on Form 10-Q/A for the quarter ended June 30, 2001 and incorporated herein by reference.
 (8) Filed as an exhibit to the Registrant's Report on Form 8-K dated December 8, 2000 and incorporated herein by reference.
-(9)Filed as an exhibit to the Registrant's Report on Form 10-Q/A for the quarter ended June 30, 2000 and incorporated herein by reference.
-(10)Filed as an exhibit to the Registrant's Report on Form 8-K dated July 18, 1995 and incorporated herein by reference.
-(11)Filed as an exhibit to the Registrant's Report on Form 8-K dated August 31, 1999 and incorporated herein by reference.
-(12)Filed as an exhibit to the Registrant's Report on Form 8-K dated August 29, 2001 and incorporated herein by reference.
+(9) Filed as an exhibit to the Registrant's Report on Form 10-Q/A for the quarter ended June 30, 2000 and incorporated herein by reference.
+(10) Filed as an exhibit to the Registrant's Report on Form 8-K dated July 18, 1995 and incorporated herein by reference.
+(11) Filed as an exhibit to the Registrant's Report on Form 8-K dated August 31, 1999 and incorporated herein by reference.
+(12) Filed as an exhibit to the Registrant's Report on Form 8-K dated August 29, 2001 and incorporated herein by reference.

 Item 17.
 Undertakings.

 Insofar as indemnification for liabilities arising under the Securities Act of 1933, as amended (the "Act"), may be permitted to directors, officers, and controlling persons of the Registrant pursuant to the provisions described in Item 15 or otherwise, the Registrant has been advised that in the opinion of the Securities and Exchange Commission, such indemnification is against public policy as expressed in the Act and is, therefore, unenforceable.
-In the event that a claim for indemnification against such liabilities (other than the payment by the Registrant of expenses incurred or paid by a director, officer, or controlling person of the Registrant in the successful defense of any action, suit, or proceeding) is asserted by such director, officer, or controlling person in connection with adjudication of such issue.
+In the event that a claim for indemnification against such liabilities (other than the payment by the Registrant of expenses incurred or paid by a director, officer, or controlling person of the Registrant in the successful defense of any action, suit, or proceeding) is asserted by such director, officer, or controlling person in connection with the securities being registered, the Registrant will, unless in the opinion of its counsel the matter has been settled by controlling precedent, submit to a court of appropriate jurisdiction the question whether such indemnification by it is against public policy as expressed in the Act and will be governed by the final adjudication of such issue.